zubzet/framework/docs/core-features/controllers-and-actions.md

 ## Routing

-The url is seperated into 4 relevant parts
+The url is separated into 4 relevant parts

 - Host/root for example `localhost/` or `www.example.com/`
 - Controller name
 - Action name
 - Parameters